Before You Die

 • Provides broad guidelines about how and where you would like to be treated or allowed to die.

-Item 6: Finally, I recommend that you compile a list of all your bank accounts, accountants, lawyers, passwords, people and places to be notified etc. so your Executor and or Guardian/Attorney can work their way through this.
+Item 6: Finally, I recommend that you compile a list of all your bank accounts, accountants, lawyers, passwords, people and places to be notified etc. so your Executor and or Guardian/Attorney/Substitute Decision Maker can work their way through this.

 There is no name for such a document.
 If you put it into computer language, some people call it a Digital Legacy but, if you are a pen and paper person, then it can all be put into a “golden oldie” folder.